Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 • Mobile operating systems: iOS, Android

-However, it's important to note that the functionality and user experience may vary across these platforms, with some inconsistencies observed during our testing.
+However, it's important to note that the functionality and user experience may vary across these platforms, with some inconsistencies observed during testing, particularly with native mobile app integration.

 Simplified login process